efdevcon/monorepo/devconnect/cms/pages/Index.md

 title: Test
 catchphrase: Devconnect is returning in 2025!
 subtext: ''
-button: Follow @EFDEVCONNECT for updates
+button: Stay Tuned for Further information
 ---